Overcooked 2: Development

 Overcooked 2 was released on Nintendo Switch, PlayStation 4, Windows, and Xbox One platforms on August 7, 2018.
 It was developed by Team17 alongside Ghost Town Games, and published by Team17.
 It was announced a month prior, at E3 2018.
 Atop the base game, the developers created cosmetic add-on content, such as a platypus character costume exclusive to the Nintendo Switch release and a pack of other character costumes as pre-order bonus.

+Process

+The development of Overcooked 2 utilized a "laundry list" of ideas previously cut from the first game due to time and budget constraints.
+Ghost Town Games described their process as "psychological experimentation," studying player behavior to ensure levels were built around distinct elements like "pinch points" or player separation.
+To address issues where players were left idle during map transitions, they introduced a throwing mechanic to facilitate faster cooperative play.
+Additionally, the team partnered with Team17, utilizing 15 additional developers to implement online multiplayer and provide technical polish that the original two-person team could not achieve alone.

 All You Can Eat

 Overcooked: All You Can Eat is a compilation game containing both Overcooked and Overcooked 2.
 It includes a remastered version of Overcooked, utilizing the Overcooked 2 game engine, as well as all downloadable content released for both games.
 All You Can Eat first released as launch titles for the PlayStation 5 and Xbox Series X/S on November 12, 2020, and later released on Nintendo Switch, PlayStation 4, Windows, and Xbox One on March 23, 2021, and Google Stadia on May 5, 2022.